tenshi0xx/Live_Update_Notifcation_Android/README.md

 - Connect a physical device or use an emulator running Android 16
 - Press Run in Android Studio to build and install the app

-4️⃣ Test Live Notifications
+4️⃣ Test Live Notifications <br />
 🔹 Option A: Test with Local Notification

 - Tap the "Send Local Notification" button in the app
-- It creates a live progress notification based on a local NotificationModel instance 🔹 Option B: Test with Firebase Console
+- It creates a live progress notification based on a local NotificationModel instance

+🔹 Option B: Test with Firebase Console

 - Go to Firebase Console > Cloud Messaging > Send Your First Message
 - Enter a title and body (these will be overridden by data payload)
 - Open Advanced options → Data